BofA Securities lifts Xcel Energy, Inc. [XEL] price estimate. Who else is bullish?

 Third quarter diluted ongoing earnings per share were $1.23 in 2023 compared with $1.18 in 2022.

+Over the last 12 months, XEL stock dropped by -10.55%.
+The one-year Xcel Energy, Inc. stock forecast points to a potential upside of 5.3.
+The average equity rating for XEL stock is currently 2.67, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 4.38M shares, XEL reached a trading volume of 3436437 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $33.14 billion, with 551.82 million shares outstanding and 550.97 million shares in the current float.
+Compared to the average trading volume of 4.40M shares, XEL stock reached a trading volume of 6312091 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for Xcel Energy, Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 06, 2023.